alvitoraidhy/pluggers/README.md

 #### `instance.addPlugin(plugin: Plugger, { priority?: number })`

-Loads `plugin` to `instance`. `plugin` is a Plugger that you want to load. `priority` is the load order priority of `plugin`, which is optional.
+Loads `plugin` to `instance`. `plugin` is a plugin that you want to load. `priority` is the load order priority of `plugin`, which is optional.
 If `priority` is not provied, then the priority will default to `plugin.pluginConfig.defaultPriority`.

 ##### Returns